sachinsingh2020/GBU-Movies-Full-Stack-App/README.md

-Here’s a well-structured **README.md** file for your MERN stack movie application:

----

 # 🎬 GBU Movies - MERN Stack Movie App

 A **MERN stack** application where users can search, filter, and download movies.
 The app includes **user authentication, pagination, RESTful API, and more!**